pkushal05/Testing-Automation/README.md

 ---

+## How to run it

+To run the automation testing follow these 3 steps:
+1. Make a managaer account at [Guru99 Demo Banking Site](https://demo.guru99.com/V4/)
+2. Copy the id - pass and paste it on setUp_Class of all files.
+3. Run the test suite

+---

 ## 🚀 Project Purpose

 To practice and demonstrate end-to-end test automation of a web-based banking system, covering nine essential modules through automated test cases.